-Let’s take a look at why this approach doesn’t work:
+Let’s take a look at why this doesn’t work:

 First, it’s easy for content to get lost in the 2 million blog posts published every day.

-You may have written something of value, but none of that matters if you can’t get it in front of your audience.
+You may have thought you wrote something of value, but none of that matters if your website isn’t being found by potential visitors.

 Second, social media isn’t enough on its own to expose your organization to a new audience.